nextcloud/documentation/deployment_recommendations/index.rst

    emojis cannot be used.
 This can be fixed by [moving to utf8mb4/utf8mb4_bin](https://github.com/owncloud/core/issues/7030).

-The second best option is PostgreSQL (alter table does not lock table - makes migration less painful) although we have yet to find a customer who uses a master-slave setup.
+The second best option is PostgreSQL (alter table does not lock table, which makes migration less painful) although we have yet to find a customer who uses a master-slave setup.

 .. comment: PostgreSQL may produce excessive amounts of dead tuples due to